scp066/Trie/README.md

 # Trie

-Implement the Data Structure (using classes)
+Implement the Data Structure (using classes)<br/>
-• Must store the words of an input text file
+• Must store the words of an input text file<br/>
-• for each word (node) in the tree, a count with the number of repeats must also be stored
+• for each word (node) in the tree, a count with the number of repeats must also be stored<br/>
-• Ensure at least insert/search methods are correctly implemented
+• Ensure at least insert/search methods are correctly implemented<br/>
-• search must also return/show the count
+• search must also return/show the count<br/>
-• Generate a DOT file for visualization
+• Generate a DOT file for visualization<br/>